Separability vs. robustness of Orlicz spaces: financial and economic perspectives: Applications

 \subsection{Option spanning under uncertainty}

-A rich strand of literature deals with the power of options to complete a market, at least in an approximate sense.
-These studies date back to \cite{GreenJarrow,Ross} for finite and arbitrary numbers of future states of the economy, respectively.
-They have since been extended to a multitude of model spaces, such as the space of continuous functions over a compact Hausdorff space, $L^p$-spaces, or even more general ideals of $L^0$ over a probability space.
-We refer to \cite{Options} and the references therein.
-In the present example we study option spanning under potentially nondominated uncertainty.
+A rich strand of literature deals with the power of options to complete a market, at least in an approximate sense. {As announced in Section~\ref{discussion spanning}, we study option spanning under potentially nondominated uncertainty here. }

 Fix a \textit{limited liability claim} $X\in L^\Phi(\CP)$, i.e., $X\succeq 0$ holds.
 Its \textit{option space}

 is the collection of all portfolios of call and put options written on $X$.
 In line with the simplifying assumption in Section~\ref{sec.completion}, we will assume w.l.o.g.\ that